 Stop at least every two hours for a break.
 Free coffee for the driver is provided at many "driver reviver" fuel stations along the way.

-For emergency services dial 000
+For emergency services dial phone number 000